butlerx/wetty/docs/atoz.md

   "ssh": {
-        "user": "username", // default user to use when ssh-ing "host": "localhost", // Server to ssh to "auth": "publickey,password", // shh authentication, method.
+        "user": "username", // default user to use when ssh-ing "host": "localhost", // Server to ssh to "auth": "publickey,password", // ssh authentication method.
 Defaults to "password", you can use "publickey,password" instead'
         "pass": "password", // Password to use when ssh-ing "key": "/home/username/.ssh/wetty", // path to an optional client private key, connection will be password-less and insecure!
         "port": 22, // Port to ssh to
-        "knownHosts": "/dev/null" // ssh knownHosts file to use },
+        "knownHosts": "/dev/null", // ssh knownHosts file to use "config": "/home/username/.ssh/config", // alternative ssh configuration file "allowRemoteHosts": false, // Allow using the host and port params in a url as ssh destination "allowRemoteCommand": false // Allow using the command and path params in a url as command and working directory },
     "server": {
         "base": "/wetty/", // URL base to serve resources from "port": 3000, // Port to listen on
-        "host": "0.0.0.0", // listen on all interfaces or can be 127.0.0.1 with nginx "title": "WeTTY - The Web Terminal Emulator", // Page title "bypassHelmet": false // Disable Helmet security checks },
+        "host": "0.0.0.0", // listen on all interfaces or can be 127.0.0.1 with nginx "title": "WeTTY - The Web Terminal Emulator", // Page title "allowIframe": false // Allow WeTTY to be embedded in an iframe },
     "forceSSH": false, // Force sshing to local machine over login if running as root "command": "login", // Command to run on server.
 Login will use ssh if connecting to different server